DennisJunior247/react-native-InterviewTask/README.md

 # react-native-InterviewTask
-this repo was created in other to replicate the design given in the first interview.
+This repo was created in other to replicate the design given in the first stage of the interview process.
 ## Available Scripts

 In the project directory, you can run:

 ### `yarn`
-To install all dependcies
+To install all node dependcies

 ### `react native run andriod`

+To Install the app in your device or emulator.\
 ### `yarn start`

-Runs the app in the development mode.\
-Open emulator or divice to view it in the browser.

-The page will reload if you make edits.\
+To start the application and will reload if edited.
-You will also see any lint errors in the console.

 ### `yarn test`